wootfish/eli.sohl.com/drafts/qubes-setup-guide.md

 ### Unicode on the Status Bar

 You can free up space on your status bar by replacing text with unicode glyphs.
 This is totally a matter of personal taste, but I like how it looks.
 In Vim, when you're in insert mode, you can type in Unicode characters easily: Ctrl-V, then u or U (for a 4- or 8-digit code), then the symbol's hex code.
-Here are some symbols to try:
+Here's a quick reference for some useful symbols:

 * 📆 U0001f6c6
 * ⌚ u231a